No, no, no. Not that kind. The interesting and exciting kind. Mathematical and statistical models!

-A common example is the actuarial table.
+Common examples include actuarial tables and gambling tables.
 The casino does not know in which roulette slot the little ball will drop.
 (Or, if they do, do not gamble in that casino.)
 But they can know with great precision the likelihood that the ball will drop into each slot.
 The same applies to things like insurance, quality control of manufactured product, thermodynamics in physics, etc.

 But only if the complexity is disorganized; that is, the variation among elements is random.
 It is precisely the randomness that makes statistical mechanics work.
 There is another kind of complexity that cannot be studied this way.

 3. Organized complexity.
 Significant problems in biology, economics, and so on can seldom be characterized by two to four variables.
 It is impossible hold all the other variables constant.
 We wind up with a half-dozen, or even several dozen quantities, varying simultaneously in interconnected ways.
 Genomes or economies have a wholeness to them that a mass of gas or even a mass of policyholders do not.
 Weaver mentions such things as predicting the price of wheat, stabilizing a currency, controlling economic business cycles, predicting behavior patterns of a labor union, a group of manufacturers, a racial minority, allocating resources to win a war (or avoid one), and so on.